sleepyseal/TransferScoreWeb/index.md

 ## Citation
 ```
 @inproceedings{yang2023can,
-  title={Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?
-A Metric for Unsupervised Evaluation of Domain Adaptation},
+  title = {Can We Evaluate Domain Adaptation Models Without Target-Domain Labels?},
-  author={Yang, Jianfei and Qian, Hanjie and Xu, Yuecong and Kai, Wang and Xie, Lihua},
+  author = {Yang, Jianfei and Qian, Hanjie and Xu, Yuecong and Wang, Kai and Xie, Lihua},
-  booktitle = "International Conference on Learning Representations",
+  booktitle = {International Conference on Learning Representations},
-  Month = "May",
+  Month = {May},
-  year="2024"
+  year = {2024}
 }
 ```